-Recently, I’ve spent quite a lot of time to study about Text-to-Speech (TTS) system, more specifically, acoustic model.
+I’ve spent quite a lot of time studying TTS systems, more specifically acoustic models.
 To be fair, this module is the most actively researched in the whole pipeline.
-In the beginning, admittedly, I’m not a big fan of speech processing because of the vagueness of some terms like prosody, timbre.
-But I think I like it more now.
-Below are some notes about TTS pipeline during the process.
+In the beginning I wasn’t a big fan of speech processing because of the vagueness of some terms like prosody and timbre — but I like it more now.
+Below are notes from that process.

 Key components of TTS system